 Mitch Daniels (43:55):

-I think you're making a believer out of me on this last point.
-It was very persuasively argued here in the book.
-Yuval, I'd like to finish by asking you to ruminate just for a minute on, again, a classic question which is upstream here, culture and values or institutions which can most influence the other or is most likely to.
-We skipped over the presidency as we moved through the last few minutes, but you did point out that the presidency, you say at one point more than any other office depends on the character of its occupant.
-Can a president, we’ll say a hypothetical president of poor character or an admirable character lead a reform or improvement in our civic life?
+I think you’re making a believer out of me on this last point.
+It’s argued very persuasively in the book.
+Yuval, I’d like to finish by asking you to reflect for a moment on a classic upstream question: culture and values or institutions.
+Which most influences the other, or is most likely to do so?
+We skipped over the presidency in the last few minutes, but you do note at one point that the presidency, more than any other office, depends on the character of its occupant.
+Can a president, whether of poor or admirable character, lead reform or improvement in our civic life?

 Yuval Levin (44:52):